 - Indirect serology methods are usually used in long-term infections.

 - Bacterial toxins can be detected in animal experiments.

 Bacterial DNA structures

-- Pathogenicity islands: Genes associated with virulence factors such as adhesins and toxins.
-These genes contain transposase and integrase genes.
+- Pathogenicity islands: a group of genes associated with virulence factors such as adhesins and toxins (contain transposase and integrase genes)

 Genetic variability of bacteria

 The genetic variability of bacteria is attributable to intracellular and intercellular mechanisms.
-Bacterial replication occurs solely via mitosis (cell division).
+Bacterial replication occurs solely via binary fission (cell division).

 - High mutation rate